Try the live demo atdemo.gravixar.com

 Outside this

-Islamabad-based, originally from Jebri — a small village in the mountains, where I take my four boys when I can.
-They're all homeschooled, so a fair bit of my non-work hours go into STEM and getting them outside.
-The rest, mostly hiking.
+Islamabad-based, originally from Jabri, a small village in the mountains where I take my four boys when I can.
+They're all homeschooled, so a fair bit of my non-work time goes into STEM with them.
+Some of that became Robonamix, a robotics and STEM project for kids that I am picking back up.
+The rest of the time, mostly hiking.

 next step